Deploy Cloud App Security

 For tenant activation support, see Contact Office 365 for business support - Admin Help.

 An Office 365 license is not required for Cloud App Security.

 After you have procured a license for Cloud App Security, you will receive an email with activation information and a link to the Cloud App Security portal.

-To set up Cloud App Security, you must be a Global Administrator, a Compliance Administrator or a Security Administrator in Azure Active Directory or Office 365.
+To set up Cloud App Security, you must be a Global Administrator, a Compliance Administrator or a Security Reader in Azure Active Directory or Office 365.
 It's important to understand that a user who is assigned an admin role will have the same permissions across all of the cloud apps that your organization has subscribed to, regardless of whether you assign the role in the Office 365 portal, or in the Azure classic portal, or by using the Azure AD module for Windows PowerShell.
 For more information, see Assigning admin roles in Office 365 and Assigning administrator roles in Azure Active Directory.

 To run the Cloud App Security portal, use Internet Explorer 11, Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest) or Apple Safari (latest).

 To access the Cloud App Security portal, go to https://portal.cloudappsecurity.com.

 Alternatively, you can access the portal through the Office 365 Admin center by clicking the Admin centers icon followed by Cloud App Security.

 Required task: Upload traffic logs To create a continuous Cloud Discovery report

 1.From the settings cog, select Cloud Discovery settings.